25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (Full Loop): 2.2 miles / 3.5 km

-I say this because Tharp’s Log is a hand-built, one-of-a-kind cabin made by a man named Hale Tharp in the 1860s, a settler who lived among the Sequoias to graze cattle prior to the establishment of the National Park.
+Tharp’s Log is a hand-built, one-of-a-kind log cabin in Sequoia National Park, made by a man named Hale Tharp in the 1860s, a settler who lived among the Sequoias to graze cattle prior to the establishment of the National Park in September 1890.

 To this day, the log and all its contents are beautifully preserved inside the fallen Sequoia, which can be hiked as an out-and-back adventure, or you can continue further on a one-way loop around Log Meadow, ending at the same High Sierra Trailhead where the Tharp’s Log Trail began.